-Developer Experience
+Developer Experience Enablement

-Project Overview
+Overview

-In regulated environments, onboarding and "getting to productive" is often the hidden bottleneck—especially when networks are isolated and documentation drifts out of date.
+In regulated environments, onboarding and "getting to productive" is often the hidden bottleneck, especially when networks are isolated and documentation drifts out of date.
 New engineers can spend days (or weeks) fighting setup, hunting tribal knowledge, and rebuilding the same foundations across teams.

 I led a developer experience enablement initiative that treated onboarding and delivery as product problems.
 We created an enterprise "boilerplate" that packaged the correct tools, configurations, UI patterns, and workflow standards—paired with automation, onboarding guidance, and feedback loops—so new developers could contribute quickly and teams could scale without losing consistency.